Nadeau-Innovations/site/content/post/preparing-for-success-how-tech-startups-can-optimize-working-with-a-fractional-cto/index.md

 projects: []
 ---

 Working with a fractional CTO can be an excellent way for a tech startup to gain access to the technical expertise and guidance they need without the added cost and commitment of hiring a full-time CTO.
-However, for the collaboration to be as efficient and effective as possible, the startup must take the proper steps to prepare.
+For the collaboration to be as efficient and effective as possible, here are some steps for the startup to prepare.

 #### Define the Scope